amalto/platform6-library/route-components/camel-couchdb/README.md

 > If both Platform 6 and CouchDB are running in the same Docker container engine, the container `id` will be the `hostname` of the instance __not__ `localhost` or `127.0.0.1`.

 :warning: If you use CouchDB 2.3 or greater you must use <b>lightcouch-0.2.5.jar</b>

-:warning: There is a problem with camel-couchdb-2.18.1 when the network connection to the couchDb server is unreliable or becomes temporarily disconnected.
-The component stops receiving events and requires a restart to correct!
-We have released a temporary fix for this issue as <b>camel-couchdb-2.18.6-SNAPSHOT.jar</b>

 ## Examples